JONSASSE/432-2018/slides/postcourse/README.md

 You can easily complete your course evaluations by navigating to https://webapps.case.edu/courseevals/ from your computer, smartphone or tablet. **PLEASE DO SO.** The evaluation window closes at 11:59 PM on Thursday May 10.

-- As of 2018-05-03 at 1 PM, only 9 people out of the 41 in the class have completed a course evaluation.
+- As of 2018-05-04 at 10 AM, only 11 people out of the 41 in the class have completed a course evaluation.

 ## Project Presentations